Novel density profile for isothermal cores of dark matter halos

 while, otherwise,

-The first case provides a near-optimal situation, with $I_{\rm{c,T24}} (r)$ becoming practically independent of $\bar{r}$ similar to in the idealistic configuration.
-In most cases, $\lambda \ll 1$, resulting in the core isothermal K-G ratio reverting to the form displayed by Equation \ref{eqn:TVS_simple_isothermal_K-G_ratio}.
+The first case provides a near-optimal situation, with $I_{\rm{c,T25}}$ becoming practically independent of $\bar{r}$ similar to in the idealistic configuration.
+In most cases, $\lambda \ll 1$, as well as $n$ taking values close to 3, resulting in the core isothermal K-G ratio reverting to the form displayed by Equation \ref{eqn:TVS_simple_isothermal_K-G_ratio}.